Alexcei88/RPMReaderNet/README.md

 ## RPMReaderNet
 **RPMReaderNet** is library for reading and extracting files from a rpm  file.
 It written entirely in C# for the .NET platform.
-The library written based on the [rpm format](https://people.freebsd.org/~kientzle/libarchive/man/cpio.5.txt) and [librpm API documentation](http://rpm.org/api/4.4.2.2/index.html). <br>Based on this library created a program **Rpm** for executing queries to a rpm file.
+The library written based on the [rpm format](https://people.freebsd.org/~kientzle/libarchive/man/cpio.5.txt) and [librpm API documentation](http://rpm.org/api/4.4.2.2/index.html). <br>Based on this library created a program **RpmNet** for executing queries to a rpm file.

 ## Usage